yohanAnush/ssd-oauth-for-web-server/README.md

 This app saves simply notes as files, to google drive.
 It uses OAuth2 with Google's own googleapi module.
 This is a NodeJS project.

 ### How to Build.
 Move into app-server folder.
-It's where all the components are.
+It's where all the components are. <br>
 `cd app-server`

-And then, install NPM modules.
+And then, install NPM modules.<br>
 `npm install`

-Finally, start the node server with,
+Finally, start the node server with,<br>
 `npm start`

 ### How to Use.